 - Make sure it’s correct. – Good looks only get you so far—you have to make sure all information is accurate and all terms are clearly spelled out.
 Straightforwardness goes a long way with an educated consumer.

 - Consider automating your invoicing. – As well as exuding a sense of professionalism, this tip will save your business time and money in the long run.
 Automated invoicing opens up a level of convenience to your customer while eliminating grunt work for you.

 Try out these tips and see what gets the best results—remember, different methods work for different businesses.
-And if you’re thinking about automation, be sure to check out Sage One online invoicing.
+And if you’re thinking about automation, be sure to check out Sage Business Cloud Accounting online invoicing tools.

 Invoicing tips from business owners like you

 Each person’s sales style is unique, usually a mix of tactics culled from a variety of sources—that can be an interesting technique to apply to your invoicing.
 Check out these tips from business owners and see how they can work for you.

 - Support customer preferences – This is a big one.
 Your customer-base may have a largely singular or varied set of preferences when it comes to payment.
 It’s important to make it as easy as possible for your customer to pay you.
 If you serve a younger population, make sure you keep current with the forms of payment they’re using (such as PayPal and Venmo) and accept them.
 If the reverse is true, make sure you take checks.

 - Log products sold – You log the products on the invoice so your customer can see exactly what they’re paying for.
 Take it a step further and log each product with its own individual number.
 Using a shorthand can make reviewing and making decisions based on your sales history a whole lot easier, optimizing data input on your end down the line.